Why Join a Guided New Zealand Hiking Tour?

 Are you dreaming about a New Zealand hiking holiday?
 Looking around at different options for your trip of a lifetime?
 Perhaps you have never been on a guided tour before and would like to find out more?
 If you're not sure if a guided hiking tour is for you, here is what people tell us they appreciate most about joining a guided New Zealand hiking tour.

-1. Learn lots.
+1. Learn and be inspired

 If you are interested in learning about the destinations you visit then this is probably the top reason for joining a guided tour and something that guests constantly give us positive feedback on.
 Throughout the day on hikes and in transit, your guide provides a commentary on all aspects of New Zealand - ecology, history, geography, society, economy, etc. In the evenings or at any other time, he or she is available to answer your questions, even slightly random ones!
 Here's a tip to see if you've got a great guide - if you ask a question they don't know the answer to (it does happen!), your guide says they don't know the answer but will find out for you and actually does - that's a great guide.

-2. Meet People.
+2. Meet like-minded individuals

-3. Get off the beaten track.
+3. Get off the beaten track

-This really applies to the word 'small' in the phrase 'small group hiking tour'.
-One of the main reasons we operate hiking tours with a maximum of twelve guests is so that we can experience the best New Zealand has to offer and avoid the crowds.
-An example of this is our overnight experience at Martin's Bay on day nine of our tour - situated deep in Fiordland National Park right on the Tasman Sea, a fully serviced lodge that only sleeps 16 people.
+This really applies to the word 'small' in the phrase 'small-group hiking tour'.
+One of the main reasons we operate hiking tours with a maximum of fourteen guests is so that we can experience the best New Zealand has to offer and avoid the crowds.
+An example of this is our overnight experience at Martin's Bay on our World Heritage Walking Tour - situated deep in Fiordland National Park right on the Tasman Sea, a fully serviced lodge that only sleeps 16 people.
 When we stay here we have the place to ourselves - this is one of the highlights of the tour and we simply would not be able to stay here if we travelled in larger groups.
 This also applies to the type of restaurants we visit, just like in your hometown, some of the best restaurants are small and simply can't take large groups.